top of page

 An array of white envelopes with CVC words written on them and heart shaped letter tiles used to spell the words, all attached to a wall.

 Practice spelling and reading familiar words or letter and sound recognition using envelopes and a set of alphabet tiles or manipulatives.
-Attach the materials to a wall to create a vertical activity for extra physical development benefits!
-(Need the supplies?
-Check out my February is For Hearts Preschool Learning Pack!)
+Make it as fancy or as DIY as you want or need.
+Attach the materials to a wall to create a vertical activity for extra physical development benefits and whole body engagement!

 A tray of craft and writing supplies laid out on a table next to the book Words To Love By.